CynthiaChuang/CynthiaChuang.github.io/_posts/Network/2013-06-26-Greedy-Forwarding-Together-and-Carry-and-Forward.md

 <br><br>

 ## 疑問
-在 Intersection-based Routing For Urban Vehicular Communications With Traffic-light Considerations 一文中所述
+在 Intersection-based Routing For Urban Vehicular Communications With Traffic-light Considerations 一文中所述：

 <div class="alert info">
 <b>Greedy forwarding together</b> with <b>carry-and-forward</b> is regarded as a promising solution to conquer the problem of frequent disconnection for packet forwarding in VANETs.